Laharah/deluge-FileBotTool/README.md

     py -2.6 setup.py bdist_egg
 ```
 - The new .egg file located in the `dist/` folder is now ready to be added to deluge.

-####Planned Release Features:
-- Better handeling for unicode files on Windows